Watch this video version of this lesson, or see the same content presented through text and images below.

 Listen for your first edit.

-When you find something that you want to cut out, stop and listen to that section again, and notice how that section looks in the waveform display so that you can select it.
+When you find something that you want to cut out, stop and listen to that section again, and notice how that section looks in the waveform display (sound signature) so that you can select it.

 When you move cursor into the upper half of the lower audio pane, it turns into an arrow (the standard shape of your cursor).
 You will use the arrow to separate and move the parts of the audio you have selected.

 Using the crosshairs to click and drag, select the portion of the audio that you want to delete or move.

 Tip: if you hit “play” (the spacebar) after you’ve made a selection, Garageband will play only the portion of audio that you’ve selected.
 This is an easy way to check that you have selected the right thing.

 You can turn your selection into its own “region” (an independent, movable section of audio) by clicking once on the selection with the arrow cursor.

 Tip: if you know you want to delete your selection, you don’t have to make it a separate region first.
 You can simply hit “delete” on your keyboard, and that portion of the audio will disappear.

 Tip: edit carefully!
 It’s easy to cut off the beginning or end of words, so once you’ve made the edit, go back and check before moving on.

 You can now use your arrow cursor to drag the audio you want to keep so that it is contiguous with the preceding audio.
 If you want, you can simply drag it over the section of audio that you want to get rid of—dragging one region over another will overwrite what’s there.